-The 2013 Multi-Jurisdictional Hazard Mitigation Plan was crucial in comparing the previous mitigation ideas and attitudes to the City's current needs and concerns.
+The 2013 Multi-Jurisdictional Hazard Mitigation Plan, which included the cities of Gardena and Hawthorne, was crucial in comparing the previous mitigation ideas and attitudes to the City's current needs and concerns.
 The project team referred to this plan constantly throughout the updating process.
 The Hazard Mitigation Plan provides insight into hazard ranking, hazard history, previously proposed mitigation projects, etc.